ysmood/notell/README.md

 0. Edit the file `app/client/ejs/reveal.ejs`, it is where you write your presentation contents.
    When you save the file, the server will auto-reload the page, no F5 hell.

+   Edit the file `app/client/css/custom.styl` to define your custom styles.

 ### Deamon Operations